2020 United States census: Response rates

-According to the Census Bureau, 60.0% of all U.S. households had submitted their census questionnaire by May 22, 2020either online, by mail or by phone.
+According to the Census Bureau, 60.0% of all U.S. households had submitted their census questionnaire by May 22, 2020 –either online, by mail or by phone.
 Most U.S. households were mailed an invitation letter between March 12–20 to self-respond.
 They account for more than 95% of all U.S. households.
 Prior to the ongoing coronavirus pandemic, the remaining 5% of U.S. households (mostly in rural areas) were supposed to be visited by census takers in April/May, dropping off invitation letters to owners.
 This was delayed, but most census offices restarted work again in mid-May.
 By July 14, 2020, the self-response rate was 62.1% or 91,800,000 households.
 The self-response rate was 66.5% in 2010 and 67.4% in 2000.

 In an update published October 19, 2020, the Census Bureau stated 99.98% of addresses had been accounted for, with all but one state over a 99.9% rate.
 Paper responses postmarked on or before October 15 would be processed, as long as they arrived at the processing center by October 22.

 Marketing and partnerships

-As in previous censuses, the 2020 census relied on a network of trusted voices nationwide to help raise awareness, answer questions, and encourage community members to participate.
+As in previous censuses, the 2020 census relied on a network of trusted voices nationwide to help raise awareness, answer questions, and encourage communities to participate.
 Hundreds of local "complete count committees" are dedicating resources to the efforts nationwide.

 VMLY&R (formerly Young & Rubicam) secured the Integrated Communications Contract for the 2020 census campaign in August 2016.
 As the contract's primary agency of record, VMLY&R created an integrated team for this project, Team Y&R, which includes subcontractors specializing in minority outreach, digital media, earned media and more.

 In March 2019, the campaign unveiled the 2020 census tagline: "Shape your future.
 START HERE."
 The tagline was based on research that demonstrated which types of messages will reach and motivate all populations, including segments of the population who are historically hard to count.